maulikchevli/UsablePGP/README.md

 - User can only created encrypted message for people who have registered on our server.

 ## Future extensions
+- Encrypting for mutiple email addresses at once
 - Verifying users' email address to sign public key for web of trust
 - Provide secure backup option